ozolos/fvg/README.md

 ```

 #### Embedding SVG XML
-I needed to directly embed external SVG elements (not link the SVG using `<image xlink:href="file.svg"/>`) so I created an echo method which grabs the text of the linked file:
+I needed to directly embed external SVG elements (not link using `<image xlink:href="file.svg"/>`) so I created an echo method which grabs the text of the linked file:

 ```xml
 <!-- input.fvg -->